 Our bodies are designed to move.
 The benefits of regular exercise are far too many to list here, but apart from making us fitter, healthier and happier in so many areas; exercise also reduces C-reactive protein which is produced by the liver.
 C-reactive protein is a marker for disease and it increases along with inflammation.

 Inflammation fighting tip: Move your body within its capabilities at least once a day for a minimum of 30 minutes.
 Avoid overly excessive cardio sessions and consider including a weight-based training program, power walking, yoga, cycling or swimming.
+Health experts are now confirming that lifting weights on a regular basis is linked to longevity.

 4) Environmental Pollutants

-While it’s virtually impossible to completely avoid exposure to factors which cause inflammation, if you focus as much as possible on those areas where you can; you will reduce your overall risk of chronic, and potentially life-threatening illness.
+While it’s virtually impossible to completely avoid exposure to factors which cause inflammation, if you focus as much as possible on those areas where you can; you will reduce your overall risk of chronic, and potentially life-threatening issues.